FlorianBr/VoiceAssistant/README.md

 The ESP32 is a chinese clone of Espressifs ESP32-S3-DevKitC with slightly different pinning.
 The on-board RGB-LED is at IO48 instead of IO38 for example.

-On the breadboard I still have an additional LED and a Mute-button, both removed in the final design.
+On the breadboard I still have an additional LED and a button, both removed in the final design.
+Also the led strip is longer.

 ![Breadboard](breadboard.jpg)